aplteam/PresentAPL/README.md

 ### Command line

-Call `PresentAPL.exe` --- for example in a console window --- and pass the name(s) of the markdown files (extension `.md` is required!) you want to be converted into presentations.
+Call `PresentAPL.exe` (for example in a console window) and pass the name(s) of the markdown files (extension `.md` is required!) you want to be converted into presentations.

 ### Via the context menu

-You can also add a context menu entry "Create presentation with PresentAPL"; see below for details how to do that.
+You can also add a context menu entry "Create presentation with PresentAPL" to the Windows Explorer ; see below for details how to do that.

 The resulting presentation is in any case a stand-alone HTML file created from the markdown file.
 If there is already a file with that name it will be overwritten.
 It will go into the same folder the source files came from, and with the same name except the extension which will be `.html`.